Enter a search term to filter FAQs below.

 Holland City Fiber will be available to all residents and businesses within the Holland city limits.
 The proposed millage will be limited to properties in city limits as well.

 When will it be available?

 HBPW expects to break ground on the project in 2023.
 Schedules are not yet complete, however we estimate the project will take approximately 3 years to complete.
 Service will activate in sections of the city as they are completed.

 Why is a community investment required?

 The infrastructure is designed to serve all members of our community.
 The network is similar to our roads—all community members have access and invest in the infrastructure.
 Secondly, community investment is long-term.
-A commitment by the residents of Holland would allow us to spread the cost over many years to minimize the individual annual cost.
+A commitment by the residents of Holland allows us to spread the cost over many years to minimize the individual annual cost.

-Would this raise my taxes?
+will this raise my taxes?

 What will the millage be?

 The millage amount will levy 1.2 mills the first year and up to an estimated 1.12 mills each year after for the life of the bond.
 The language on the ballot read as follows: